cmorterud/cmorterud.github.io/_posts/2018-10-01-genetic-algorithm.markdown

 This means for our target bitstring of `0001`, `0010` is more likely to be selected in our Selection step than `1000`.

-Here is an example code that runs a Selection step.

 {% highlight cs %}
 public string Select(IEnumerable<string> population,
                      IEnumerable<double> fitnesses,